Williamstown, Victoria: 20th century

-The description of Williamstown in the 1904 edition of The Australian Handbook notes that principal hotels in Williamstown at that time were: the Steam Packet, Royal, Newport, Prince of Wales, Yacht Club, Morning Star, and Pier.

 Williamstown Pier railway station was opened on 8 January 1905.
-The station existed primarily to serve the Williamstown docks precinct and was the terminus of the Williamstown line.
+The station existed primarily to serve workers employed in the Williamstown docks precinct and became the terminus of the Williamstown line.

 In 1906, one of the largest undertakings attempted by ship repairers in Australia was successfully accomplished at the Williamstown Dockyard.
 SS Peregrine, a 1,660 GRT vessel of the Howard Smith Line, was lengthened amidships by 40 ft.
-This was perhaps the first jumboising operation undertaken in Australia.
+This was perhaps the first "jumboising" operation undertaken in Australia.

 The Williamstown Hospital was expanded with the addition of the Male Ward in 1911 and the Female Ward in 1917.

 Heidelberg School impressionist artist Walter Withers painted numerous landscapes of Williamstown around 1910, at a time when fellow Heidelberg School impressionist artist Frederick McCubbin was also painting the Williamstown landscape.
 Between 1909 and 1915, McCubbin visited Williamstown on numerous occasions and produced sketches and watercolours of the foreshore and the old shipyards.
 He also produced a major oil painting of the Williamstown docks in 1915.

 Williamstown was proclaimed a City on 17 May 1919.
 Construction of the Williamstown Town Hall on Ferguson Street commenced a year earlier in 1918, but it was not officially opened until 1927.

-The Williamstown Swimming and Life Saving Club was formed in 1922.

-Situated within foreshore parkland adjacent to the Williamstown Football Oval, the Williamstown Lawn Tennis Club pavilion was opened in September 1928.